 If there is one cat behavior that is equally misunderstood and despised, it’s spraying.
 Let’s face it, no one wants a cat performing this act in their home.

 Would-be-owners are quite rightly concerned about spraying and wonder if it’s something that is part and parcel of having a cat.

 It can be, but there are a variety of ways to reduce and even prevent it ever happening.
 When is it usual for a Maine Coon to start spraying?

 Maine Coons can start spraying at around 6 months, as they reach sexual maturity.
 However, spaying females and neutering males will reduce and even stop spraying behaviour in the majority of Maine Coons.

 There are various reasons why Maine Coons develop spraying behavior, and they are not limited to males.
 Female Maine Coons spray too.

 What Exactly is Spraying?

 Maine Coons don’t spray because they need to pee.
 Both males and females squat when they are urinating.
-Spraying usually involves a cat standing with its tail held bolt upright, its bottom directed towards a close target, literally spraying a fine mist of urine.
+Spraying involves a cat standing with its tail upright, its bottom directed towards a close target, and literally spraying a fine mist of urine.

-As a cat sprays you will often notice its tail quivering too.
-If its tail is not moving it is not always obvious what it is doing.
-The end result is a urine marked surface that says, “This is my territory.”
+As a cat sprays, you will often notice its tail quivering too.
+If its tail is not moving, it is not always obvious what it is doing.
+The end result is a urine-marked surface that states, “This is my territory.”

 The target is usually vertical but can also be horizontal.
 A Maine Coon will spray all sorts of things including walls, doors, couches, chairs, fences, and trees.